CartoDB/cartodb/docs/auth-api/guides/02-how-to-send-API-Keys.md

 ```

-If (for some mysterious reason) you submit the API Key with more than one of the available methods, the order of precedence is as follows:
+If, for some mysterious reason, you submit the API Key with more than one of the available methods, the order of precedence is as follows:

 1. HTTP Basic Authentication header
 2. URL query string parameter
 3. Request body field

 Likewise, for security reasons and future-proofing, we recommend that you use that same order when choosing a method for sending the API Key.
-In other words, favour the use of HTTP Basic Authentication over the URL query string, and try to avoid the body field (we support this method just for backwards compatibility).
+In other words, favour the use of HTTP Basic Authentication over the URL query string, and try to avoid the body field.
+We support this method just for backwards compatibility.